tryone144/dotfiles/README.md

         $ stow -D vim

-The folders with [etc] mark need to be linked or moved to /etc/ on your system.
+The folders with [etc] mark need to be moved to /etc/ on your system.
+Copy them by hand:
-To do so use stow with the -t DIR option or copy by hand (lightdm this time):

-    $ sudo stow -t / lightdm
     $ sudo cp -r lightdm/* /